ayoyu/flashtext/README.md

 ## Replace keywords (caseSensitive=false/true)

-Replace the keys added to the flash keywords with their clean word if it exists.
-In this example `Foo` and `Zoo` got replaced respectively with their clean words `Dummy word_1` and `Dummy word_2`, but in the case of the `Banana` key, it doesn't get replaced.
+Replace the keys added to the flash keywords with their "clean words" if they exist.
+In this example `Foo` and `Zoo` got replaced respectively with their clean words `Dummy Foo` and `Dummy Zoo`, but in the case of the `Banana` key, it doesn't get replaced because the key has no "clean word".

 ```golang
 import (